N.Y. attorney general to probe fatal police shooting of man with 'profound mental health problem'

 Saheed Vassell was mortally wounded on Wednesday afternoon when at least three plainclothes and two uniformed officers fired 10 shots at him, police said.
 He was pronounced dead later at Kings County Hospital.

-“The Attorney General’s Special Investigations and Prosecutions Unit has opened an investigation into the death of Saheed Vassell,” Amy Spitalnick, spokeswoman for Attorney General Eric Schneiderman, said in a statement.
+“The attorney general’s special investigations and prosecutions unit has opened an investigation into the death of Saheed Vassell,” Amy Spitalnick, a spokeswoman for Attorney General Eric Schneiderman, said in a statement.
 "We're committed to conducting an independent, comprehensive and fair investigation."

-In New York state, the attorney general has the power to act as a special prosecutor in cases where police officers kill unarmed people.
+In New York state, the attorney general has the power to act as a special prosecutor in cases in which police officers kill unarmed people.

 New York City Mayor Bill de Blasio called Vassell's death "a tragedy by any measure" but stopped short of blaming the police.
 He said the responding officers were unaware that he had "a profound mental health problem."